manumerous/lynx-ode/README.md

 - 2nd Order Runge-Kutta
 - 4th Order Runge-Kutta

+A detailed description of the project and the included solvers can be found on [my website](https://galliker.tech/projects/lynx_ode/).

 ## Dependencies

 - **Eigen 3.3**.
 On a debian based linux system (e.g. Ubuntu, Mint) install using ```sudo apt install libeigen3-dev```